UniStuttgart-VISUS/megamol/docs/manual.md

 ### Making High-Resolution Screenshots

-MegaMol TM has special functions to create high-resolution screen shoots of any rendering, namely the ScreenShooter module.
+MegaMol&trade; has special functions to create high-resolution screen shoots of any rendering, namely the ScreenShooter module.
 The provided starting scripts add this module.
 If you create a project file of your own, remember to add the ScreenShooter.
 The corresponding settings can be found in the AntTweakBar in the groups inst::screenshooter and inst::screenshooter::anim